 The principles in our nation’s Founding Charters had already been preached for decades by the time that Thomas Jefferson wrote the Declaration of Independence.
 These patriot pastors preached on battlefields, served as chaplains, accompanied the men of their flocks into battle, prayed for and comforted the wounded, and some like Rev. John Peter Gabriel Muhlenberg, event traded the crozier for the sword.

-The name “Black Regiment” a British epithet against the American clergy who wore the black Geneva gown when they preached.
-The term was sardonic acknowledgement of the preaching and leadership of the clergy in the “Rebellion.”
+“Black (Robe) Regiment” was coined by the British as a derisive reference to the black Geneva gown worn by New England clergy when they preached.
+Use of the term was sardonic acknowledgement of their seminal role in the War for Independence.
 Were it not for these bold and courageous ministers, we would not be enjoying religious freedom in America today.

-The “Black Robed Regiment” had preached the political ideology in the Founding Charters before Thomas Jefferson put quill to parchment in the Great Declaration or first blood had been drawn at Lexington April 19, 1775.
-They preached on battlefields, served as chaplains, accompanied the men of their flocks into battle, prayed for and comforted the wounded, and some like Rev. John Peter Gabriel Muhlenberg, traded the crozier for the sword.
+The “Black Regiment’ had preached the political ideology in the Founding Charters ere Jefferson put quill to parchment in the Great Declaration or first blood was drawn at Lexington April 19, 1775.
+They preached on battlefields, served as chaplains, accompanied the men of their flocks in battle, prayed for and comforted the wounded, and some like Rev. John Peter Gabriel Muhlenberg, even traded the crozier for the sword.

 Lt.
 Gen. William G. Boykin (ret), a clergyman and Executive VP at the Family Research Council, and Bishop E.W.
 Jackson, Founder and President of STAND, commissioned the Black Robe Regiment of Virginia on September 19, 2012 at Patrick Henry College in Purcellville, Virginia.